sveltia/sveltia-cms/README.md

 ### Better performance

 - Built completely from scratch with [Svelte](https://svelte.dev/) rather than forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
+The compiled code is vanilla JavaScript; you can use it with any framework.
 - Using the GraphQL API for GitHub by default to fetch contents quickly at once, so showing and searching entries and media are now instant.
 Saving entries and media is also much faster.
 - Small footprint: less than 250 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.